MSF-OCG/LIME-EMR/README.md

 ### [Inheritance hierarchy in configuration](#inheritance-hierarchy-in-configuration)

 Configurations are pulled from parent level, modified as necessary in the current level and then applied.
-Modifiication of configuration at the cuurent level involves either the ie exclusion of non-needed configuration and/or inclusion of configuration that are specific at the current level.
+Modifiication of configuration at the cuurent level involves either the exclusion of non-needed configuration and/or inclusion of configuration that are specific at the current level.
 This process maintains inheritance from parent level to child level while facilitating easy customization and maintains consistency across levels.

 ### [Backend configuration](#backend-configuration)
 We use the maven's `pom.xml` file at the root of each level to define what configuration should be applied.